 The process of Reverse Engineering can be broken up into following constitute parts

-- APM uses Optical non - contact white light scanning system from M/s Gom mbH, Germany for 3D-Scanning.
+- APM uses Optical non - contact Blue light scanning system from M/s Gom GmbH, Germany for 3D-Scanning.
 This technology is currently considered the best in the field of 3d-scanning due to various advantages- Points are scanned on the surface of the part hence no complex compensation is required and so errors due to wrong compensation are avoided.

 - A wide variety of parts and materials can be easily scanned including metal, wood, plastic, glass, epoxy, modeling clay, soft materials like foam, rubber etc

-- A wide range of size can be accommodated on a white light scanner varying from 5mm to 10000mm ( yes it is 10000 mm or 10m )
+- A wide range of size can be accommodated on a Blue light scanner varying from 5mm to 10000mm ( yes it is 10000 mm or 10m )